yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 ```

 ### Risc0 proof

+The current Risc0 version used in Aligned is v1.0.1.

 The Risc0 proof needs the proof file and the vm program file (vm program file is the image id).